quasarframework/quasar-framework.org/source/components/flex-css.md

 | `xl` | 1201+ px | Extra large sized window |

 Example: `col-md-7`, `offset-lg-3`, `col-xs-auto`.

+> Before diving into examples, make sure you read and understood [Children Classes &gt; Wrapping](#Wrapping) because it is key to understanding how you can build a responsive design.

 A full example: let's say we have a row with three children.
 On extra small windows, we need to stack the children vertically, on small windows we need to display them side by side (each having equal width), and starting with medium windows we should display them all on same line: